This article continues our series Cross-Talk: Space Law in Down-to-Earth English. For prior articles in this series, click here.

 Spaceflight Participants

 Neither the Launch Act nor the Regulations create medical or training requirements for SFPs although the FAA has issued some guidelines regarding both topics.
 This is consistent with the FAA’s overall safety regime that limits itself to protecting the safety of the public and leaves safety of SFPs and crew to the operators.
 In 2004, Congress gave the FAA authority to create training and medical standards for SFPs.
 However, largely at the request of industry and space industry supporters, the FAA has yet to do so.
 In addition, the Launch Act prohibits the FAA from proposing regulations governing the design or operation of a launch vehicle to protect the health and safety of crew and SFPs until October 1, 2015, or until a design feature or operating practice has resulted in a serious or fatal injury, or contributed to an event that posed a high risk to crew or SFPs during a licensed commercial human spaceflight.
+In personal injury cases, a polygraph test may help determine the truth of how such scenarios happened and who caused the accident.
+When this happens, it’s important to consult experts like lie detectors kent for additional guidance.
 But in exchange for such freedom, Congress requires operators to go through an informed consent process.

 Guidelines